Azure/azure-sdk-for-python/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 python -m pip install azure-ai-documentintelligence
 ```

-This table shows the relationship between SDK versions and supported API versions of the service:
+This table shows the relationship between SDK versions and supported API service versions:
-|SDK version|Supported API version of service
+|SDK version|Supported API service version
 |-|-
 |1.0.0b1 | 2023-10-31-preview

-Older API versions are supported in `azure-ai-formrecognizer`, please check the relationship from [there](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/formrecognizer/azure-ai-formrecognizer/README.md#install-the-package).
+Older API versions are supported in `azure-ai-formrecognizer`, please see the [Migration Guide][migration-guide] for detailed instructions on how to update application.

 #### Prequisites